A little recap of my 5 favourite speakers from WordCamp London 2019.

 [Development Talk]

-Mark discussed a project they had been working on at Highrise Digital, the client was looking to have the opportunity to update 1000+ websites from one space – this is where syndicating content comes in!
+Mark discussed a project they had been working on at Highrise Digital.
+The client was looking to have the opportunity to update 1000+ websites from one space – this is where syndicating content comes in!

-They have built 2 plugins themselves, one that goes in the site you update and the other in the adjoining website that needs to be updated with this content.
-Unfortunately they aren’t looking to release the plugins into the public world of WordPress but they sound like something that could be really accessible and helpful for a large scale of multi-sites should they ever change their minds.
+They have built 2 plugins themselves.
+One that goes in the site you update and the other in the adjoining website that needs to be updated with this content.
+Unfortunately, they aren’t looking to release the plugins into the public world of WordPress.
+But they sound like something that could be really accessible and helpful for a large scale of multi-sites should they ever change their minds.

 Other members from the audience did suggest other plugins that are availabl.